ChrisLovering/misc-tools/README.md

 # Miscellaneous Tools
-This repo contains common scripts & tools that I use across devices.
+This repo contains some misc scripts & tools that I use across devices.

+I'm slowly improving & adding them all into this one place for ease of use.

 ## [POE tools downloader](download_poe_tools.py)
 This script looks up the latest version of some tools I use while playing [Path of Exile](https://www.pathofexile.com/).